Café au lait vs. café latte, and other pressing questions!

 For all its simplicity, a café au lait - at least the way it's made in a coffee shop - uses a hilarious amount of equipment.
 Unlike a latte or cappuccino, the café au lait is made using not only an espresso machine but also, in most shops, a big old auto drip coffee maker.

-A regular drip coffee gets poured in a cup and passed down to the espresso bar.
+A regular drip coffee gets poured into a cup and passed down to the espresso bar.
 There, the barista steams a few ounces of milk (or your favorite milk alternative!) and pours it into the hot coffee.

 The main difference in a café au lait is the texture of the foamed milk, with a steam wand being able to produce some microfoam and make the texture of the whole coffee drink a little smoother.
 Also, for those that like their coffee cup hot as heck, the addition of warmer milk makes that target much more achievable.